JaggedToTheMax/Unity-Combo-Tree/README.md

 # ComboTree
- An alternative to Unitys mecanim made specificly for combo based combat systems.
+ An alternative to Unity's Mecanim made for a combo focused combatsystem.